Axor WaterDream bathroom visions

-In 2013 Axor invited two of the most sought-after international design studios to put a new interpretation on the shower, combined with Hansgrohe's more than 111 years of shower expertise: the aim was to show two different, culturally-shaped perspectives.
-This was the task facing Front's designer trio of Sofia Lagerkvist, Charlotte von der Lancken and Anna Lindgren from Sweden and the Japanese Nendo studio, with creative head Oki Sato.
+In 2013 Axor invited two of the most sought-after international design studios to put a new interpretation on the shower, combined with Hansgrohe's more than 111 years of shower expertise: the aim was to show culturally different perspectives.
+This was the task facing the Front designer trio of Sofia Lagerkvist, Charlotte von der Lancken and Anna Lindgren from Sweden, and the Japanese Nendo studio with creative head Oki Sato.

 The Front designers make it possible for us to experience the way that water is brought into the bathroom, in its most original form.
 Their Axor WaterDream brings the traditionally concealed world of installation to the forefront, and plays with the elegance and beauty of technology: a homage to workmanship.
 On the other hand, Nendo took its inspiration from a more emotional living environment outside of the bathroom, and presents the natural fusion of light and water.
 The underlying concept is to add a sense of homeliness to the bathroom, offering a humorous interplay between man, water and space.
 Both bathroom visions put a new interpretation on showering, this accomplishment of civilisation, in a charming and unconventional way.